What is Universal Design?

 Faculty for this certificate are affiliated with the following colleges and departments:

 Students will need to be currently enrolled in or previously completed HDI 350 when applying to the Certificate program.
-Students will complete the application for admission and return it to Dr. Kathy Sheppard-Jones (email@example.com).
+Students will complete the application for admission and return it to Dr. Walt Bower (email@example.com).
 As part of the application students will complete a 500 word personal statement indicating why they would like to attain a Certificate in Universal Design.
 If the student is not currently attending UK, 2 letters of recommendations must be attached to the application.
+Students can apply for the Certificate program here.
 Applications will be reviewed by the Faculty of Record.

 Students will complete a total of 12 course hours to earn to their Certificate in Universal Design.
 Students are required to complete HDI 350: Universal Design: Application in the Built and Learning Environments.
 As well as, 2 practicum courses HDI 400: Universal Design Practicum and HDI 500: Universal Design Practicum II: Advanced Techniques.
 In addition, students will need to complete one elective course approved by the program advisor.